Albany to Tasmania - Day 5 Settling Into Life at Sea

 Albany - Tasmania Day 1 - Thursday, April 9th 2026

 Today is a day I have been thinking about for at least twelve months.
 This time last year I was aboard Keshi Mer at Middle Island, approximately 80 nautical miles South East of Esperance.
 I was working for a hydrographic survey company supporting their new unmanned survey vessel (USV) “Fremantle 01”.
 Spending time at Middle Island and surrounding Recherché Archipelago gave me an idea of the vastness of the waters south of Australia.
-Crossing the great Australian Bite in my ow
+Crossing the great Australian Bight in my o

 morganflower

-Feb 113 min read
+Apr 113 min read